USPS close to settlement with 19 states on election mail, service delays, sources say

 McHugh, in oral arguments in the Pennsylvania case, also appeared to question the Justice Department’s argument about the postal changes.
 All three cases largely center on the question of whether DeJoy’s actions amounted to a change in agency policy.
 If they did, USPS would be required to obtain an advisory opinion from the Postal Regulatory Commission before putting the changes into practice.

-The Postal Service contends that directives encouraging the elimination of extra and late trips were aspirational and did not originate from the agency’s headquarters, and thus not official policy.
+The Postal Service contends that directives encouraging the elimination of extra and late trips were aspirational and did not originate from the agency’s headquarters, and thus are not official policy.

 In the Pennsylvania case, Justice Department lawyers argued that DeJoy’s changes were managerial and operational decisions, not policy changes, and that the mail delays resulted from an “incorrect understanding of national policy.”

-To which Judge McHugh responded: “What would you call a ‘transformational initiative?’” — as the changes were labeled on internal documents.
+To which McHugh responded: “What would you call a ‘transformational initiative?’” — as the changes were labeled on internal documents.

 “Defendants take the remarkable position that nothing has changed in the Postal Service’s approach to election mail from past years.
 This is simply not true,” Bastian wrote in his order. ” … Plaintiffs have made an extensive showing of irreparable harm that is caused and will be caused by the Postal Service’s ‘Leave Mail Behind’ policy and the Postal Service’s refusal to ensure that election mail will be treated as First Class mail to ensure timely delivery.”